LunarG/VulkanSamples/BUILD.md

 ## Windows System Requirements

-Windows 7+ with additional, software:
+Windows 7+ with additional required software packages:

 - Microsoft Visual Studio 2013 Professional.
 Note: it is possible that lesser/older versions may work, but that has not been tested.
 - CMake (from http://www.cmake.org/download/).
 Notes: